 Maurizio Landini was elected the new Secretary General of CGIL on 24 January, during the 28th Congress of the trade union confederation.
 He received 92.7% of the votes cast in the General Assembly and replaces Susanna Camusso, who proposed him for the position.

 His priorities include inclusiveness (particularly in relation to young people and workers in precarious employment) and participation (particularly in relation to the active involvement of workers and members from a bottom–up perspective).

-Renewal of collective agreement in the automobile sector
+Renewal of collective agreement in the FCA group

 On 11 March, a renewed collective agreement for the Fiat Chrysler Automobiles-CNH Industrial-Ferrari group was signed by the company management and a number of trade unions.